pivotal/blog/content/post/pws-io-domain-failure.md

 Five of the seven nameservers for the `.io` TLD stopped responding.
 This made many `.io` domains inaccessible for a few hours.<sup><a href="#io-failure-ycombinator" class="alert-link">[1]</a></sup>

-## What Affects Did This Downtime Have?
+## What Effects Did This Downtime Have?

 [Pivotal Web Services (PWS)](http://run.pivotal.io) relies on the `.io` Top-Level Domain for a few things and the PWS CloudOps team noticed a few ways that users of PWS could have been affected.